alokSNCR/restaurant-menu/README.md

     **GET Categories API:** http://localhost:9051/restaurant/get_categories

 In-memory h2 database used to demonstrate the restaurant menu.
-Below is the url for in-memory database details.
+Below is the url for in-memory database details, no password required to connect with database.

 http://localhost:9051/h2-console/login.jsp